 Cameras capture thief stealing Christmas tree off SUV in San Mateo shopping center

-SAN MATEO – Surveillance footage captured a Grinch-like crime in San Mateo last week where a thief brazenly stole a Christmas tree off the roof of a SUV parked at a shopping center.
+SAN MATEO – Surveillance footage captured a Grinch-like crime in San Mateo last week where a thief brazenly stole a Christmas tree off the roof of an SUV parked at a shopping center.

 According to police, the victim was running errands at the Bridgepointe Shopping Center after getting his tree on Friday.
 Around 5:20 p.m., the thief, which police described as "Mr. Grinchmas" in a social media post, pulled up next to the victim's vehicle and cut the ropes holding the tree on the roof.